viking-sudo-rm/jekyll-lambda/_posts/2018-1-11-Translation of the Saga of Mary.md

 The passage describes a miracle in which a statue of Mary struck by lightning does not burn.
 This event is meant as an allegory for the fate of Christian souls after death: the statue's unburned state represents God's ability to spare mankind from hellfire.

-One odd thing I noticed is that feminine "*líkneskja*"" in the description of the miracle becomes neuter "*líkneskit*"" in the final sentence that injects the allegorical interpretation.
+One odd thing I noticed is that feminine "*líkneskja*" in the description of the miracle becomes neuter "*líkneskit*" in the final sentence that injects the allegorical interpretation.
 I can't think of any rhetorical significance that this could have though.